iurnus/scripps_kaust_model/README.md

 * installOption\_OTH/ - *install options for WPS ESMF MITgcm or other software*
 * README.md - *readme file*

-The other folders that should be added to finish the installation:
+The source code of MITgcm, WRF and ESMF (not supported in the current GIT repository) should be added to finish the installation:
-(They are not supported in the current GIT repository)

 * esmf/ - *ESMF code*
 * MITgcm\_c66h/ - *MITgcm source code*